davidmasek/beacon/README.md

 **No configuration is required** for Beacon to run.
 You can start without any configuration file and add it later once you need it.
 Some functionality might need configuration.

 By default Beacon searches for config file named `beacon.yaml` inside current directory and home directory.
-You can specify config file path with the `--config-file` CLI flag available for all commands.
+You can specify config file path with the `--config` CLI flag available for all commands.

 CLI flags take precedence over environment variables, which take precedence over config file.
 Environment variables should start with prefix `BEACON_` and use underscores for hierarchy.
 For example, to overwrite value for `smtp_port` under `email` section you would set `BEACON_SMTP_PORT` env variable.
 Anything specified inside config file can be overwritten using env variables.